MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 **How to download**

-**Migration log:** Click on a migration task (each row in the Migrations UI table represents a migration task) in the Migrations UI, click “View logs” in the side page popped up to view the log online, you can also click “Download CSV” in the subsequent page to download the MigrationLog.csv.
+**Migration log:** Select on a migration task (each row in the Migrations UI table represents a migration task) in the Migrations UI, select “View logs” in the side page popped up to view the log online, you can also select “Download CSV” in the subsequent page to download the MigrationLog.csv.

-**Migration reports:** Click “Download reports” in the action bar directly in the Migrations UI.
-Please do NOT select any migration task, as migration reports are overall reports of all migration tasks.
+**Migration reports:** Select “Download reports” in the action bar directly in the Migrations UI.
+Do NOT select any migration task, as migration reports are overall reports of all migration tasks.